-The terrain roughness can be described by roughness factors of "R1", "R2", and "R3."
+The terrain roughness can be described by roughness factors of "R1", "R2", and "R3".
 Open areas correspond to a relatively low degree of surface roughness, characterized as a factor of "R1".
 Areas consisting of brush and shrubs correspond to a relatively moderate degree of surface roughness, characterized as a factor of "R2".
 Larger treed areas or buildings correspond to a relatively high degree of surface roughness, characterized as a factor of "R3".
-The difference between a roughness factor of R1 and R3 can change the vapour cloud dimensions of a 2" diameter leak from 190 m in length and 43 m in width, to 108 m in length and 39 m in width.
-An increase in terrain roughness increases the dispersion of the vapour cloud, decreasing its overall dimensions.
+The difference between a roughness factor of R1 and R3 can change the vapour cloud dimensions of a modelled 3" diameter leak, in summer conditions, from 296 m in length and 75 m in width, to 172 m in length and 66 m in width.
+An increase in roughness increases the dispersion of the vapour cloud, decreasing its overall dimensions.

 Two weather conditions were considered to affect the dimensions of a vapour cloud during a release; the temperature and wind conditions.
 An increase in temperature will increase dispersion, decreasing the size of the vapour cloud; however, this effect is minimal.
-An increase in wind will increase dispersion has a much greater effect of decreasing the size of the vapour cloud.
+An increase in wind will increase dispersion and has a much greater effect of decreasing the size of the vapour cloud.
 Temperature conditions are described in degrees Celsius and wind conditions are described using Pasquill atmospheric stability classes.
 The "Pasquill Atmospheric Stability Class" system uses letters to denote the stability of the atmosphere.
 The letters "A" through "F" are used with "A" being very unstable and "F" being stable.
-Calculated vapour cloud dimensions between weather conditions of atmospheric stability of F and a temperature of -10 °C, and atmospheric stability of D and a temperature of 23 °C can range from 490 m in length and 320 m in width to 300 m in length and 75 m in width.
+Calculated vapour cloud dimensions between weather conditions of atmospheric stability of F and a temperature of -10°C, and atmospheric stability of D and a temperature of 23°C can range from 489 m in length and 315 m in width to 296 m in length and 75 m in width.